jonathanschilling/abscab/README.md

 ## Verification Procedure

+### `mpmath` vs. Mathematica

+First, the reference implementation using `mpmath` is verified against an implementation in Mathematica.
+For brevity, this is done on a reduced set of test points.

 ### Test Points
 A set of test points is defined at which the implementations will be tested against the arbitrary-precision reference will be tested.